The Knights Templar Convention brought 2,000 members to Watertown, NY (1911)

 With tens of thousands of potential customers descending on Downtown and the vicinity, local merchants were eager to greet them with a neighboring welcome and deals that would shake their wallet’s hands if they were to have any.
 Places like Empsall’s and Lebovsky’s would take out large advertisements offering deep discounts on goods and services.

 The Watertown Daily Times would report the following day, “Carthage Deserted During Conclave.
 Nearly Everyone Came To City To See Parade.”
-When it was all said and done, the Times would remark–
+After it was all said and done, the Times remarked–

 There have been larger conventions, ’tis true, and in years gone by there has been more of a Mardi Gras spirit abroad during convention weeks–more confetti throwing, more fancy costuming, more amusing stunts, ad all that sort of thing–but Watertown has never entertained a convention in which a greater dignity prevailed and in which there was a greater evidence of the real true spirit of hospitality evidenced than in the conclave which closed today.
 It was a high class affair in every particular.